Volkswagen ID.6: Production version

 The ID.6 was revealed on 17 April 2021 for the Chinese market.
 Two versions with different front and rear fascia styling is announced, which are the ID.6 Crozz produced by FAW-VW and the ID.6 X produced by SAIC-VW.
 The ID.6 is built on the VW Group MEB platform shared with the Volkswagen ID.4, Škoda Enyaq iV as well as the Audi Q4 e-tron.
 To accommodate the third row, VW has stretched the ID.6 to 4876 mm, making it nearly 300 mm longer than the ID.4, with a 2965 mm wheelbase supporting its length.

-The base version is equipped with a single electric motor powering the rear wheels capable of 177 hp, with a claimed 0-100 km/h figure of 9.3 seconds or an option of 201 hp with a 0-100 km/h figure of 9.1 seconds.
-The dual-motor model is capable of 302 hp and 310 Nm of torque, with 6.6 seconds needed to reach 100 km/h with a top speed of 160 km/h.
+The base version is equipped with a single electric motor powering the rear wheels capable of 132 kW, with a claimed figure of 9.3 seconds or an option of 150 kW with a figure of 9.1 seconds.
+The dual-motor model is capable of 225 kW and 310 Nm of torque, with 6.6 seconds needed to reach with a top speed of 160 km/h.
 VW will sell the ID.6 in China with a choice between six or seven seats while alloy wheel sizes will range from 19 to 21 inches.